DataResolve001/hu-logistics/README.md

 ---

-Vision
+##Vision

 To become South Africa’s leading logistics platform by combining smart technology with dependable service to connect people, businesses, and supply chains.

-Mission
+##Mission

 To provide fast, reliable, and scalable logistics solutions tailored to the unique needs of local businesses and individuals — backed by modern tools and meaningful customer service.

 ---

-Features
+##Features

-Package pickup and delivery scheduling
+-Package pickup and delivery scheduling

-Real-time tracking and delivery updates
+-Real-time tracking and delivery updates

-Admin dashboard for dispatch and reporting
+-Admin dashboard for dispatch and reporting

-Customer portal to view orders and request deliveries
+-Customer portal to view orders and request deliveries

-Fleet and driver management (planned)
+-Fleet and driver management (planned)